 Testing for CAPD must wait until the child is 7 years old as it is not until then that the auditory processing system has developed to an advanced enough stage to allow us to test it.
 Things to look out for in school aged children in grades 2-3 and onwards include:

 The good thing about testing for hearing loss or CAPD is that there are ways to treat or address problems associated with both disorders and the sooner the treatment begins the better it is for the long-term impact of hearing and processing disorders on the child.

-Clarity offers school readiness hearing and central auditory processing assessments for kids starting Prep or continuing in Grade1 right through to High School.
-The assessments run between 15 to 30 minutes depending on the assessment required.
+Clarity offers school readiness hearing screens and central auditory processing assessments for kids starting Prep or continuing in Grade 1 right through to High School.
+The tests run between 15 to 30 minutes depending on the assessment required.
 If you have concerns about your child’s hearing make an appointment today with Clarity.Return to News List

 Townsville: Hermit Park, Condon

 Mackay: North Mackay